 13 Online Safety And Technology Tips For Seniors

 The way technology affects the world today is enormously different than it was 25 years ago.
 Many older Americans were initially slower to adopt new technologies than younger generations, but those numbers are changing.
-In 2017, almost 70% of people age 65 and up are online regularly, and more than 40% of seniors use a smartphone.
+In 2021, 75% of people age 65 and up are online, and 61% of seniors own a smartphone.

 The benefits of technology are endless, but constant changes can make it difficult to know when something online is unsafe.
 Here are 13 online safety tips for seniors that can help you detect suspicious activities online and keep yourself safe from potential scams and fraud.

 What You Need to Know About Internet Safety

 As seniors are often targeted for financial abuse, it’s important to keep your online information safe.